alfredoanton82/nut-influxdbv2/README.md

 Updated for InfluxDBv2.
 Changed outputted values.
 Poll multiple NUT servers.
 Poll internal batteries on MacOS using the NUT macosx-ups driver.

 ## Roadmap
+Telegraf 1.24 introduced built-in support for NUTS servers https://docs.influxdata.com/telegraf/v1.24/plugins/#input-upsd and https://github.com/influxdata/telegraf/blob/release-1.24/plugins/inputs/upsd/README.md, as implemented with this PR https://github.com/influxdata/telegraf/pull/9890/files#diff-60ad28a279b042acced351b6dd19a9a339d8349d6ab603054345bd23bd279462.
+The use of the standard telegraf input plugins is prefered for a robust implementation and this code will be no longer be maintained as my personal use-case is meet by the current input plugin.

+# Setup

 ## NUT Servers
 - Get IP address of NUT servers